wagtail/wagtailtrans/README.rst

 Features
 ========

-* Support multiple language for your wagtail site
+* Support multiple languages for your Wagtail site

 Getting started